Max Landis (basketball)

-Max Landis (born February 2, 1993) is an American basketball player for El Calor de Cancún in the Liga Nacional de Baloncesto Profesional (LNBP).
+Max Landis (born February 2, 1993) is a retired American basketball player.

 College career

 Landis attended Gardner-Webb for his first two years of college eligibility, then transferred to Indiana University – Purdue University Fort Wayne (IPFW) for his final two seasons.
 As a senior in the 2015–16 season, Landis was named the Summit League Player of the Year.

 Professional career

 After a successful senior campaign, Landis conducted workouts with the Chicago Bulls, Milwaukee Bucks, Utah Jazz, and his hometown team Indiana Pacers.

 On June 15, 2016, Landis signed with Crelan Okapi Aalstar of the Belgian Basketball League.

 Following the 2016–17 campaign, Landis signed with the Gießen 46ers of the German Basketball Bundesliga.

 On 29 June 2019, Max signed with FC Porto of the Portuguese LPB.
 Landis was the league's 2024/25 season top scorer, with 448 points.
 During his 6-season stay at Porto, he won a Portuguese Cup and two Supercups.
+His last stop in professional basketball was El Calor de Cancún in Mexico.
+Landis retired in 2025.